-Unless you specify a files with absolute path, the name is considered relative to the source directory -which is typically the same as directory when Jamfile is located, but can be changed as described here
+Unless you specify a files with absolute path, the name is considered relative to the source directory -- which is typically the directory where the Jamfile is located, but can be changed as described in the section called "Projects" [?].

-The list of sources can also reference other main targets.
-The targets in the same project can be referred by using the name, and targets in other project need to specify directory or a symbolic name of the other project.
+The list of sources can also refer to other main targets.
+Targets in the same project can be referred to by name, while targets in other projects need to be qualified with a directory or a symbolic project name.
 For example:

 '''

 lib helper : helper.cpp ;

 exe a : a.cpp helper ;

-exe b : b.cpp ..//utils ;
+exe b : b.cpp ../utils ;

-exe c : c.cpp /boost/program_options//program_opions ;
+exe c : c.cpp /boost/program_options//program_options ;

 '''

 The first exe uses the library defined in the same project.
 The second one uses some target (most likely library) defined by Jamfile one level higher.
-Finally, the third target uses some C++ Boost library, using the symbolic name to refer to it.
-More information about it can be found in tutorial and in target id reference.
+Finally, the third target uses some C++ Boost library, referring to it by its absolute symbolic name.
+More information about it can be found in the section called "Dependent Targets" and the section called "Target identifiers and references".